syncany/syncany-docs/source/appendix_man_pages.rst

-	    genlink    Create a syncany:// link from an existing local folder. log        Print parts of the local database to STDOUT. plugin     List, install and remove storage backend plugins.
+	    genlink    Create a syncany:// link from an existing local folder. log        Print parts of the local database to STDOUT. plugin     List, install and remove storage backend plugins. daemon     Start and stop the background process (daemon).

 	  Short command descriptions and options can be found below.
 Detailed explanations can be queried with `sy <command> --help`.